theZiz/hase/hase_readme.txt

 Changelog
 =========

+1.4.3
+- Arrow stays at minimal size while zooming to see where you are aiming at large zoom-outs
+- Circle around active hare to tell which of your characters you are currently controlling
+- Options menu for setting like volume, zooming behaviour and hare markation
+- Changeable particle size

 1.4.2
 - An option to hide the player names on demand for better aiming when you have a lot of the screen area covered with the names
 - Improved colours